iambj/blitu/readme.md

 ---

-A small package of utilities I find myself writing over and over.
+A small package of JavaScript utilities I find myself writing over and over.

 - Shuffle arrays
 - Pick one item from an array (with the ability to set a weight)